-G. RELEASE TIME AND PAY STATUS FOR GRIEVANTS, EMPLOYEE REPRESENTATIVES AND/OR WITNESSES a.
-If the University convenes a meeting involving the parties to a grievance for the purposes of resolving the grievance and/or completing the steps of the Grievance
+G. RELEASE TIME AND PAY STATUS FOR GRIEVANTS, EMPLOYEE REPRESENTATIVES AND/OR WITNESSES IN GRIEVANCES

-1. University-Convened Meetings

-Procedure, the grievant(s), witness(es), if any, and AFSCME-designated employee representative(s) eligible to attend such meeting pursuant to this Article and Article 1 - Access and Union Rights § C shall be in without-loss-of-straight-time-pay status during the meeting, provided:

-- Such meeting occurs during the regularly scheduled hours of work of the grievant(s), AFSCME-designated employee representative, and/or witness(es); and - 2) Advance request is made and approval is received from the supervisor of the grievant(s), the witness(es), and/or the AFSCME-designated employee representative.
+- 1. Grievance Representatives - a.
+Grievance representatives certified by AFSCME shall have authority to act on behalf of AFSCME in all matters related to grievance representation.
+Any actions taken by or agreements reached between such grievance representatives and the University shall be binding upon employees represented by AFSCME. - b.
+Time in a without-loss-of-straight-time pay status for grievance representatives shall be as specified in Section F. 3. of Article 10 Grievance Procedure.
+In no event shall the grievance representative receive payment for time spent in performance of his/her their representation duties during any shift other than that representative's regularly scheduled shift.
+If a certified alternate grievance representative during the regularly-scheduled shift of the latter, any and all hours spent pursuant to Section F. 3. of Article 10 Grievance Procedure shall be charged to the certified grievance representative. - 2.
+University-Convened Meetings - a.
+If the University convenes a meeting involving the parties to a grievance for the purposes of resolving the grievance and/or completing the steps of the Grievance Procedure, the grievant(s), witness(es), if any, and AFSCME-designated employee representative(s) eligible to attend such meeting pursuant to this and Article 1 - Access and Union Rights §B shall be in without-loss-of-straight-time-pay status during the meeting, provided: - 1) Such meeting occurs during the regularly scheduled hours of work of the grievant(s), AFSCME-designated employee representative, and/or witness(es); and - 2) Advance request is made and approval is received from the supervisor of the grievant(s), the witness(es), and/or the AFSCME-designated employee representative.
 Approval to attend shall be made on an operational needs basis and shall not be unreasonably denied. - 3) A grievant or the representative may request the availability of bargaining unit employee witnesses for University-convened grievance meetings.
 The availability of bargaining unit employee witnesses shall be determined by their immediate supervisor(s) on the basis of operational needs, and such requests shall not be denied unreasonably.
-Witnesses shall be in a without-loss-of-straight-time pay status only for time spent at the campus/hospital/ laboratory meetings as a witness and reasonable travel time spent at the witness' respective campus/hospital/ laboratory location.
-In instances where the paid release time for travel and testimony will not be unreasonably denied.
-Grievants and AFSCME agree that every effort shall be made to provide witnesses that pertain solely to the subject matter and to avoid the presentation of repetitive witnesses and that the absence of any or all witnesses shall not require the meeting to be recessed or postponed. - b.
-The University is not responsible for any travel or lodging expenses or any other expenses incurred by the representative, grievant or union witnesses. - c.
-Paid release time for AFSCME designated employee representatives for purposes other than University convened meetings shall be provided in accordance with Article 1 - Access.
+Witnesses shall be in a without-loss-ofstraight-time-pay status only for time spent at the campus/medical center/Laboratory meetings as a witness and reasonable travel time spent at the witness' respective campus/medical center/laboratory location.
+In instances where the witness' testimony is valuable and relevant to a grievant's case, paid release time for travel and testimony will not be unreasonably denied.
+Grievants and AFSCME agree that every effort shall be made to provide witnesses that pertain solely to the subject matter and to avoid the presentation of repetitive witnesses and that the absence of any or all witnesses shall not require the meeting to be recessed or postponed.